-DATA is responsible for personal information in its control.
-As a result, the company has designated an individual, Genevieve Goldie Pagnotta, as Chief Privacy Officer (CPO).
-As CPO, she is accountable for DATA’s compliance with the 10 principles.
+DCM is responsible for personal information in its control.
+As a result, the company has designated an individual as Chief Privacy Officer (CPO).
+Our CPO is accountable for DCM’s compliance with the 10 principles.

-When a customer requires DATA to collect third-party personal data on their behalf, it is the customer’s responsibility to ensure the information collected is limited to the requirements of the corresponding project.
+When a customer requires DCM to collect third-party personal data on their behalf, it is the customer’s responsibility to ensure the information collected is limited to the requirements of the corresponding project.

 Personal information is not to be used or disclosed for purposes other than those for which it was collected, except with the consent of the individual, or as required or permitted by privacy laws.
 Personal information will be retained only as long as necessary for the fulfillment of those purposes or as required by law.